Pycharm Community Fast Install with Install bash Script. Speed Boosting with 10-Core Configuration.

 -XX:+UseParallelGC

--XX:ParallelGCThreads=16- Restart your Pycharm and it will work.
+-XX:ParallelGCThreads=16- Restart your pycharm and it will work.